kwickramasekara/blog/src/posts/what-they-dont-teach-you-in-school.md

 #### Credit utilization (30%)

 This indicates how your credit is being used.
-Generally, its better to keep credit card utilization below 30%.
+Generally, it's better to keep credit card utilization below 30%.
 For example, a person who has $200 balance on a credit card with $1000 limit would seem much more responsible than someone with a balance of $900 on a $1000 limit credit card.

 #### Length of credit history (15%)